The SWRB has two roles in social work education:

 Where you can study

-There are 18 New Zealand educational institutions that offer social work programmes that are recognised by the SWRB.
+There are 18 New Zealand education institutions that offer social work programmes that are recognised by the SWRB.
 Programmes of study are offered in Whangarei, Auckland, Hamilton, Gisborne, Tauranga, Hawkes Bay, Rotorua, Palmerston North, Otaki, Porirua, Lower Hutt, Nelson, Christchurch, and Dunedin.
+All education institutes delivering SWRB-recognised social work qualifications in New Zealand are reviewed on a regular basis by the SWRB.

 SWRB-recognised social work qualifications